TriForMine/py-chess-tk/README.md

 - Show a preview of the movements that are possible.
 - Moving pieces.
 - Capturing pieces
+- Turn by turn with a second player

 ## Features Planned
-- Turn by turn with a second player
+- Detect checkmate
 - Playing against a basic bot using a tree and [minimax algorithm](https://towardsdatascience.com/how-a-chess-playing-computer-thinks-about-its-next-move-8f028bd0e7b1).
 - Choosing the depth of the bot tree (aka difficulty)